 There are many reasons why you may want to get your credentials recognized.
 It can help employers understand the level or quality of your education and therefore help you get a job; it can also help you gain admission into college or university or get a professional license.
-Evaluation and recognition of qualifications earned outside of Canada varies for each field and takes into account whether your profession is regulated or not.
+Evaluation and recognition of qualifications earned outside of Canada vary for each field and take into account whether your profession is regulated or not.
 The process determines whether your education and job experience obtained in another country are equal to the standards established for Canadian professionals.

 It is also important you demonstrate that the academic documents you have are authentic and that your credentials are from a recognized institution.

-To convert foreign credentials to Canadian equivalents, you may need a Bridge Training Programme.
-This programme helps foreign professionals to convert their certifications and qualifications into Canadian equivalents.
+To convert foreign credentials to Canadian equivalents, you may need a Bridge Training Program.
+This program helps foreign professionals to convert their certifications and qualifications into Canadian equivalents.
 Getting your credentials recognized can take some time.
 You may want to gain some Canadian work experience by working in a non-regulated field until your credentials are recognized.
 Settlement.Org can help you find non-regulated jobs that are related to your profession.
 Their website also has a directory of groups run by and for internationally trained professionals.